There's lots of negativity out there, but there's also plenty for investors to be thankful for this year.

 for the next year, citing credit availability and consumer spending, among others, as contributing to GDP.

-Free Trade Mostly Unfettered: Despite some tariff spats
+Free Trade Mostly Unfettered: Despite some tariff spats, free trade

 has prevailed throughout this recession—allowing goods and capital to flow freely to where they can most efficiently be produced and utilized.